 Resources - Natural resources can support jobs and make people wealthy, but they can also help make places less democratic.
+People have to be careful how they use resources!

-Population density - The number of people per square mile in an area can have many influences on life there.
+Population density - The number of people in an area can have many influences on life there.